-The deferred compensation is applicable to some of the incentive schemes introduced in the Company.
-These can be for any roles across the organisation with built-in clawback mechanism.
-The clawback mechanism is introduced to ensure excessive risk taking behaviour of each staff is minimised and that the system does not induce excessive risk taking and sufficient control is in place to ensure sustainable business achievements in the long-term.
+Remuneration Process The remuneration process includes strict adherence to regulatory requirements and active oversight by the Board where the remuneration of the CEO, senior management officers and other material risk takers are reviewed and approved by the RC and Board annually.
+The Board maintains and regularly reviews a list of officers who fall within the definition of "other material risk takers".
+Role of BARMC in remuneration matters BARMC is tasked to review Management's implementation of the remuneration system on whether incentives provided by the remuneration system take into consideration risks, capital, liquidity and the likelihood and timing of earnings, without prejudice to the tasks of the RC.
+Deferred Compensation and Clawbacks Variable bonus awards for CEO, senior management officers and other material risk takers in excess of a certain thresholds will be deferred over a period of time.
+The clawback mechanism is introduced to ensure excessive risk taking behaviour of staff is minimised and that the system does not induce excessive risk taking and sufficient control is in place to ensure sustainable business achievements in the long-term.
 Periodic reviews as well as post-implementation reporting to the BARMC are carried out to examine the effectiveness of the schemes in driving the right behaviours in achieving business goals and that there are no adverse risk elements in the approved schemes.
-The clawbacks mechanism can be triggered when there are non-compliances to regulations and policies and where Management deemed necessary due to achievements of performance targets that are not sustainable.
+The clawbacks mechanism is triggered when there are non-compliances to regulations and policies and where Management deemed necessary due to achievements of performance targets that are not sustainable.
+Large companies are required to complete the columns below.
+Non-large companies are encouraged to complete the columns below.